hashimTahir/AndroidAdManager/README.md

 # AndroidAdManager

 - Works with Admob, Mopup, Facebook- Bidding and Audience Networks.
-- Added ad types are NativeBanner, NativeAdvanced, Interstitial and Banner ads for Facebook, Admob and MopUp.
+- Added ad types are NativeBanner, NativeAdvanced, Interstitial and Banner Ads for Facebook, Admob and MopUp.
-- By Default some fallback strategies are added for all ads in case any fails other takes its place.
+- By Default some fallback strategies are added for all Ads in case any fails other takes its place.
 - Ui Always stays stable, no displacement.
-- Shimmer animations while ads is loaded.
+- Shimmer animations while Ads is loaded.
+- Banner size is calculated automatically according to varying screen sizes.

 To get a Git project into your build: